 Wanda Landowska, when told she played only staccato, explained that the elasticity of her “bouncy touch with its precise and neat outlines” was a byword for a near perfect legato – so not like a pneumatic drill then!
 Note her sinewy span, scratching like a spider etching its web onto the harpsichord’s manual.
 She was a harpsichordist gripping the ivory for purchase, as though she was prepared for orgasm – and that’s no wonder as the sound of the harpsichord is likened so often to skeletons making love on corrugated iron roofing.
 Landowska’s piano playing though was wonderful and full of intent.
 Her Mozart left you gaping incoherently and strangely at the sky above: you feel as though she has strangled you with taut piano wire.

 Clara Haskil fell down concrete stairs at Brussels railway station in 1960 and sustained such serious injury that she died, aged 65.
 On her deathbed she revived enough to apologise for missing her concert and, as she held up her hands, to announce that “at least I didn’t damage these.”
-With well weighted hands she sat motionless at the piano, equestrian poise as she performed – “her arm seemed to glide over the keyboard without preparation, just as a flat stone skims across the water,” said a fellow pianist – as though sat on an show jumping horse with a full set of dressage skills, the highest jumps taken at a gallop (she favoured fast tempi).
-She was embarrassed when Dinu Lipatti told her that her hands were bigger than any man’s; in fact her thumb was so long that she could stretch a 12th with it and her second finger.
+With well weighted hands she sat motionless at the piano, equestrian poise as she performed (she had curvature of the spine) – “her arm seemed to glide over the keyboard without preparation, just as a flat stone skims across the water,” said a fellow pianist – as though sat on an show jumping horse with a full set of dressage skills, the highest jumps taken at a gallop (she favoured fast tempi).
+She was embarrassed when Dinu Lipatti told her that her hands were bigger than any man’s; in fact her thumb was so long that she could stretch a 12th with it and her second finger (known by her friends as the “fastest thumb in the West”).
 This stretch was not quite as impressive as the stretches in her imagination or her almost faultless musical balance, so necessary for Mozart, her interpretation often cited as peerless.

 Glenn Gould kept his childhood piano by his side all his life, rather like a grown man who takes his teddy bear to bed; likewise his musical interpretation never outgrew his childish intention.
 He became famous for living a schoolboy’s wet dream, although his pubescent (volcanic) passion was never hidden under the bedclothes; playing the piano was, for Gould, akin to a public masturbatory act, hands focused on repetitive movement.
 Like all adolescents he had his immature fixations – peculiarly Petula Clark was one of them – but his fevered mind played with counterpoint each night and he would shape it to climax.
 Peculiarly, also, he feared contamination and he refused to shake hands with people, though he might have shaken Alfred Brendel’s hands, for he fixed plaster (a sticky-backed form of disinfectant) on to his fingers before he played the piano.
 One feature of Gould’s piano playing was his groaning mimicry of any one of the fugal themes at the behest of his fingertips: his eyes would focus like a dart and hone in on one musical line at a time as it skipped across the keyboard.
 Promiscuously his attention would waver, and you would see his hands (and his eyes and his glottal hum) spark off in different directions, like snooker balls crashing and cascading on a pool table.
 His casual vocal would follow (indeed hum) the roll of a red and guide it with his eyes into the corner pocket, then he would pick off each colour in turn: each time he played the piano, especially when he played Bach which he worshipped, he achieved the maximum break of 147.
 Always the child who never grew up, he suffered from the pianist’s variant of bed wetting: he had both an incontinent mind and incontinent fingers, and these two afflictions were linked.
 His synapses bypassed all pathways and were soldered directly to his fingertips.
 His fingertips rattled along a keyboard as though playing a typewriter, but Gould’s head was framed with such a polarity – and polarity is but an echo of counterpoint – that he played every typewriter in the secretarial pool at once, predictive text never in his repertoire, each letter composed on demand, carbon paper never used, copies never filed.
 So his interpretation of the day would be plucked randomly from the dizziness of his mood and intellect.
 It was reported that his deathbed reverie was punctuated by his hands rising to the air to mime a performance: hands of wonder.